 - 1. Define proposed development size and type of use. - 2.
 Identify ITE vehicle trips. - 3.
 Apply Policy Area adjustment factors to identify the number of person trips by travel mode. - 4.
 Apply site-specific adjustment factors, as appropriate, for: - a.
 Transit station proximity - b.
 Reduced parking - c.
 TDM programs - 5.
 Define modal study requirements: - a.
-No study requirements in Metrorail Station Policy Areas (MSPAs). - b.
-Traffic study, if more than 50 person trips. - c.
+No study requirements in Core areas. - b.
+Traffic study, if more than 75 person trips in other Metrorail Station Policy Areas, more than 50 person trips elsewhere. - c.
 Transit study, if more than 50 transit trips. - d.
-Pedestrian study, if more than 100 pedestrian/bicycle trips (including transit trips).
+Pedestrian study, if more than 100 pedestrian/bicycle trips.